kodemartin/elk-greek-seismicity/README.md

 ##### Input

-The `input` stages specifies the source of the data to be processed.
+The `input` stage specifies the source of the data to be processed.
 In this case we expect `Filebeat` to harvest the data and pass it to `logstash:5044`.
-To this end we expose the `logstash` service internally at port `5044`.
+To this end, we expose the `logstash` service internally at port `5044`.

     input {
          beats {